Champions Day: City of Champions

 Because of the many sporting accomplishments during this time frame, Detroit was given the nickname "City of Champions" by many in the media.

 A wood plaque was also presented to the city by the White House on July 16, 8:00 pm in Traverse City during the 1936 Cherry Festival.
 The plaque bears the signatures of President Franklin D. Roosevelt as well as the Governors of all the states in the union (48 at the time).
+Presenting the plaque was Michigan governor Fitzgerald and accepting on behalf of the city was John W. Smith, president of the Detroit Council.
+Also participating in the ceremony was Walter O. Briggs, Jr., (front office executive of the Tigers), Louis Giffels (Red Wings player), and Tommy Emmet (Lions' public relations director).
 The plaque bears the inscription: "A nation appreciative of those qualities of character essential to success in competitive athletics salutes Detroit, which in this year of 1936 richly merits recognition as the City of Champions."
 The presentation was broadcast over a national radio chain.
 The inscription was authored by Harold Titus.

 The plaque has figures at the bottom representing a diver (Degener), a power boat racer (Wood), a baseball player (Tigers), a football player (Lions), and a hockey player (Red Wings and Olympics).
 Originally a boxer, representing Joe Louis, was planned to appear on it.
 However, following Louis's unexpected loss to Max Schmeling June 19, the image of the prize fighter was removed and replaced with the diver.

 No other city has won the championship games/series for three of the four major North American sports the same sports season.
 New York did hold the NFL, MLB, and NHL championships in 1927, but at the time there was no NFL championship game.
 The championship was determined just on regular season wins and losses.